sringe/academic-kickstart/content/authors/admin/_index.md

 user_groups:
 - "Professor"
 ---
-Stefan Ringe is an Assistant Professor at the Department of Energy Science \& Engineering at DGIST (Daegu, Korea).
-His research interest is on the computational discovery of electrochemical energy conversion catalysts and storage materials.
+Stefan Ringe is an Assistant Professor at the Department of Chemistry at Korea University and a research fellow at the IBS Center for Molecular Spectroscopy and Dynamics.
+His research interest lies in computational modeling of energy systems, using quantum chemistry, multi-scale modeling and machine learning..